Health Information and Tools > Patient Care Handouts > Tympanoplasty in Children: What to Expect at Home

 Diet

 • Your child can eat a normal diet.
-If his or her stomach is upset, try giving your child bland, low-fat foods like plain rice, broiled chicken, toast, and yogurt.
+If your child's stomach is upset, try giving your child bland, low-fat foods like plain rice, broiled chicken, toast, and yogurt.

 • Have your child drink plenty of fluids to avoid becoming dehydrated.